NekomimiOwO/AinoCompanion/README.md

 ### Movement and recovery

 Ai-Chan follows her owner through the NavMesh and stops near them according to the configured follow distances.
-With the new Ghost Probing system, she anticipates walls and obstacles to navigate.
-She can also open closed doors (or at least try) in her path.
+With the probing system, it is able to navigate outside the navmesh.
+She can also open closed doors in her path.

 If she encounters an obstacle or a partial path, she may perform an automatic jump.
 If she remains far above her owner for several seconds or falls into the void, the safety system teleports her to a navigable position near the owner.

 She can be grabbed and thrown.
 While held or falling, her navigation is paused.
-When she touches the ground — or after the recovery timeout — she stands up, finds the NavMesh again, and returns to the following state.
+When she touches the ground or after the recovery timeout she stands up, finds the NavMesh again, and returns to the following state.
 Fast-moving heavy objects hitting her will also knock her down based on the configured impact resistance.

 ## Pathfinding & Movement Overhaul (The "Jitter" Fix)
 After extensive debugging, a critical issue causing severe jittering, stuttering, and velocity drops (especially when carrying the player/items to the cart) has been completely resolved on August 24, 2026.
 (10+ hours just on it...I almost gave up on fixing it, it was soo exhausting).

 **The Core Problems (Suspects):**
-1. **NavMeshObstacle Carving Conflict:** The `PhysGrabCart` actively carves a dynamic hole in the NavMesh.
-The Unity `NavMeshAgent`'s native obstacle avoidance would detect this hole and force the agent to violently brake (dropping speed from 3.5m/s to ~1.5m/s) to prevent "falling off" the NavMesh.
-2. **Procedural Floor Interpolation Tug-of-War:** In procedural levels (like Factories/Mines), the floor has micro-seams.
+1. **Procedural Floor Interpolation Tug-of-War:** In procedural levels, the floor has micro-seams.
 The `NavMeshAgent` forced the position to snap to these seams, while the `Rigidbody` interpolation tried to smooth it out.
-This created a 60-frames-per-second mathematical conflict, resulting in visual "500ms ping" stutters.
+This created a 60-frames-per-second mathematical conflict, resulting in visual stutters.
-3. **Ragdoll Drag:** When carrying a player, only the main `PlayerTumble` colliders were disabled.
-The rest of the player's body (arms/legs) remained solid, dragging on the floor and applying a massive -15m/s physics drag against the pet.
-4. **Update vs LateUpdate Desync:** Calculating carrying positions in `Update` while the camera renders in `LateUpdate` created a 1-frame visual desynchronization.
+2. **Update vs LateUpdate Desync:** Calculating carrying positions in `Update` while the camera renders in `LateUpdate` created a 1-frame visual desynchronization.

 **The Solution (The "Decoupled Agent" Architecture):**
 * **Brain/Body Decoupling:** Disabled `agent.updatePosition` and `agent.updateRotation`.
 The `NavMeshAgent` (the brain) now silently calculates the perfect mathematical path, while the physical 3D model (the body) uses a smooth `Vector3.Lerp` to follow it.
 This entirely absorbs any procedural floor bumps.